• 10.00am - 5.30pm

 Football

-Matches also took place against local civilian teams and native soldiers eagerly took up the sport.
+Matches also took place against local civilian teams and soldiers recruited overseas eagerly took up the sport.

 Soldiers even played an important role in the early development of football.
 They served on Football Association (FA) committees and did much to organise and establish the game we know today.